Ford Modular engine: Voodoo

 The 5163 cc "Voodoo" is a development of the Coyote engine.
 The engine was developed specifically for the Shelby GT350 version of the sixth generation Mustang.
 Bore and stroke are both up from the 5.0 L Coyote at 94x93 mm, as is the compression ratio at 12.0:1.
-The Voodoo makes 526 hp at 7500 RPM and 429 lbft of torque at 4750 RPM and has a redline of 8250 rpm.
+The Voodoo makes 526 hp at 7500 rpm and 429 lbft of torque at 4750 rpm and has a redline of 8250 rpm.
 In 2016, the engine received a Ward's 10 Best Engines award.
 Like other modern Ford Performance Mustang engines, the Voodoo is hand-built at Ford's Romeo Plant on the Niche Line.

 Unlike the Coyote and previous Modular V8s, the Voodoo features a flat plane crankshaft.
 During development, Ford purchased a Ferrari California, the only other front-engine flat-plane crank V8 car in production at the time, as a benchmark.
 The Voodoo features a unique Up-Down-Up-Down crank pin configuration, as opposed to the typical Up-Down-Down-Up in inline-4s and other flat-plane V8s.
 Due to the unique crankpin configuration, the back-to-front firing order of 1-5-4-8-3-7-2-6, is also unique to the Voodoo.
 This engine was the biggest production flat plane crank V8 by displacement until General Motors introduced the LT6.

 The GT350R variant of the engine received a number of valvetrain enhancements, including the timing chains, lash adjusters, and VCT mechanisms.

 Vehicles equipped with the 32-valve DOHC 5.2 L include the following:

-Aluminator
+Aluminator 5.2 XS

-The "Aluminator" is another variant of the Coyote engine utilizing the 5.2 L cylinder block from the GT350.
-The Aluminator is differentiated from the Voodoo engine by a Cobra Jet intake manifold and throttle body, CNC ported cylinder heads, and a cross-plane crankshaft.
+The Aluminator 5.2 XS is another variant of the Coyote engine utilizing the 5.2 L cylinder block from the GT350.
+The Aluminator is differentiated from the Voodoo engine by a Cobra Jet intake manifold and throttle body and a cross-plane crankshaft.
 The engine has a claimed output of 580 hp and 445 lbft.
 Like the "Voodoo" engine, it also features a 12:1 compression ratio and 5163 cc of displacement.

 This engine is sold as a Ford Performance Parts crate engine without a wiring harness, a flywheel, or headers.